Failover

 Now more than ever, threats from remote worker data and cyber attackers are increasing.
 Data is the fuel your enterprise needs; protect it with a robust DR strategy.
 Empower your approach by leveraging the global reach and scalability of Druva, built on AWS.

-Watch the video below to learn more, and explore Druva DRaaS here to find out how the cloud ensures your data is always on, always safe.
+Watch the video below to learn more about the meaning of failover, and explore Druva DRaaS here to find out how the cloud ensures your data is always on, always safe.

 Related Terms